 Dr. Leslie: Ensuring your pet receives a complete and balanced diet will support normal musculoskeletal growth, skin, nervous system and cardiovascular system, and that will ensure your pet has her best chance for an excellent quality of life.

 Lots of dogs have different nutritional needs.
-If you're working on your best friend's figure, try Nature's Recipe® Grain Free Easy to Digest Chicken Sweet Potato & Pumpkin Recipe!
+If you're working on your best friend's figure, try Nature's Recipe® Grain Free Chicken, Sweet Potato & Pumpkin Recipe Dog Food!

 Photo Credit: "Gibby's Dinnertime" by scott spaeth via Flickr.
 License info.